mui/material-ui/docs/src/pages/customization/theme-components/theme-components.md

 ## Adding new component variants

-> ⚠️ This API has been **deprecated** which might be removed in the next major release.
+> ⚠️ This API has been **deprecated** and will likely be removed in the next major release.
 If you want to apply styles based on props, take a look at [Overrides based on props](#overrides-based-on-props) instead.
 >
-> To see more details about the why, check out [issue #30412](https://github.com/mui-org/material-ui/issues/30412)
+> If you are interested to see the reasoning behind this change, check out [issue #30412](https://github.com/mui-org/material-ui/issues/30412)

 You can use the `variants` key in the theme's `components` section to add new variants to MUI components.
 These new variants can specify what styles the component should have when specific props are applied.